How do we hear sounds?

 - Can be used as a method for masking tinnitus

-How might bone conduction headphones help with tinnitus?
+Are bone conduction headphones good for tinnitus?

 One method of tinnitus treatment is to use sound masking devices that produce music, white noise, pink noise, or ambient sounds to distract from or cover tinnitus sounds.